 Who has to pay taxes in Russia?

 Any foreigner that receives an income from a Russian source is obliged to pay personal income tax in Russia.
-If you live in the country for more than 183 days and have been granted a legal Russian residency permit, you tax liabilities are lower than non-residents.
+If you live in the country for more than 183 days per year and have been granted a legal Russian residency permit, you tax liabilities are lower than non-residents.

 Individual businesses such as freelancers, contractors and consultants pay personal income tax on their business income whether from a Russian source or from overseas.
-International corporate organisations are obliged to pay tax at a flat rate of 20% on profits plus withholding tax.
+International corporate organizations are obliged to pay tax at a flat rate of 20% on profits plus withholding tax.
 Read more in our complete guide to Russian corporate and withholding tax.

 Russian taxes can apply in the following situations:

 - Registered individuals, such as freelancers and self-employed workers, who conduct business without forming a separate legal entity.

 - Notaries and lawyers in private practices must pay Russian tax on any income received for these activities.